thelounge/thelounge.github.io/_guides/reverse-proxies.md

 });
 ```

 You can then run it with `node proxy.js`.
-The Lounge should then be available at `https://example.com/`.